15 Great Midwest Winter Weekend Escapes

 Overnight at the Turkey Run State Park Inn (indianainns.com), which has both a lodge and cabins set in 2,382 acres of woods and sandstone gorges.
 Or try the country-style Bubble Gum Bed and Breakfast (bubblegumbandb.com) in Rockville, where bubble gum and chocolate are among the treats guests receive at this 1909 home.
 More info: Parke County Visitors Bureau, Montgomery County Visitors and Convention Bureau

-Who needs Rockefeller Center when we have gorgeous Millennium Park right here in the Midwest?
-Bring skates or rent your own, and twirl around the rink with the Chicago skyline as your backdrop.
-Afterward, check out your reflection in "The Bean" sculpture, or catch the sales along Michigan Avenue.
+Who needs Rockefeller Center when we have gorgeous Millennium Park (or the Skating Ribbon in new Maggie Daley Park) right here in the Midwest?
+Bring skates or rent your own, and twirl around with the Chicago skyline as your backdrop.
+At Millennium Park, check out your reflection in "The Bean" sculpture, or catch the sales along Michigan Avenue.
 More info: Chicago Convention & Tourism Bureau

 Door County, Wisconsin